cod182/Milestone-Project-2/README.md

 5. Click on a random result title to focus map
 6. Click on the map marker for more information
 7. Go to result and click on more information
-8. toggle the Hourly/Daily weather
+8. Toggle the Hourly/Daily weather(Desktop Only)
+9. Adjust radius of search area and update
-9. Repeat 5-8 on a different result
+10. Repeat 5-8 on a different result
-10. Click the geolocation search button
+11. Click the geolocation search button
-11. Repeat 5-8 on a result
+12. Repeat 5-8 on a result
-12. Click Coontact Us Nav buton and send a message
+13. Click Contact Us Nav buton and send a message

 ## Running Tests